konkit/programmerjournal/README.md

 [x] Write notes
 [x] Refactor: rename table and all references from Task to Entry where it make sense - so far everything is "task", but with notes it no longer makes sense
-[x] Fix sidebar editor, so that it handles Notes properly [ ] Fix "import from past entries" for monthly dates
-[ ] Add link to the new entry from the snoozed or migrated one [ ] Month datepicker for snoozing monthly log
+[x] Fix sidebar editor, so that it handles Notes properly [x] Fix "import from past entries" for monthly dates [x] Do not import snoozed events when importing past events [ ] Add link to the new entry from the snoozed or migrated one [ ] Month datepicker for snoozing monthly log
 [ ] Top 3 things to be surely done today